 thickness sets the default line thickness, which is 1 if not specified.
 Overriding the thickness can be achieved by adding a multiple of 100 to the linetype value for a plot command.
-In a similar way the depth of plot elements (with respect to the default depth) can be controlled by adding a multiple of 1000 to The depth is then <layer> + + linetype>/1000 and the thickness is (elinetype>%1000)/100 or, if that is zero, the default line thickness. linewidth is a synonym for thickness.
+In a similar way the depth of plot elements (with respect to the default depth) can be controlled by adding a multiple of 1000 to to the thickness is (<linetype>%1000)/100 or, if that is zero, the default line thickness. linewidth is a synonym for thickness.